subsquid/docs/docs/cloud/resources/migration.md

 ## 4. (Optional) Add `scale:` options

-Subsquid Cloud Premium users may request additional storage for the Postgres database and multiple gateway replicas for the `api` by adding the `scale` section to the manifest:
+If you deploy to a [professional organization](/cloud/resources/organizations/#professional-organizations) you can request additional storage for the Postgres database and multiple gateway replicas for the `api` by adding the `scale` section to the manifest:

 ```yml
 scale: